aimtiaz11/customer-api-raml/README.md

 ```
 We use this object for all HTTP responses, whether its 200 OK or 400 Bad Request.

-Application developers can easily write cleaner client side code to handle the response object and extract success response or error messages from the code.
+Application developers can easily write cleaner client-side code to handle the response object and extract success response or error messages from the code.

 ## 4.1 Adding other resources (use case 3)